digestoo/ecommerce-nlp/README.md

 - `content` - text in English

-Results:
+Results JSON:
-- `category` - one of the Ecommerce categories
+- `category` - one of the Ecommerce's categories